dimkr/tootik/README.md

                           └──────────────────────────────────────────────────┘
 ```

-When a user replies in a thread started by a local user, the received [Activity](https://pkg.go.dev/github.com/dimkr/tootik/ap#Activity) is inserted into `outbox`, so all followers of the local user can see this reply.
+When a remote user replies in a thread started by a local user, the received [Activity](https://pkg.go.dev/github.com/dimkr/tootik/ap#Activity) is inserted into `outbox`, so all followers of the local user can see this reply.

 ```
                                             ┌───────────────┐